imgag/ClinCNV/README.md

 # ClinCNV

 A tool for large-scale CNV and CNA detection.
+Please [CITE the preprints](https://github.com/imgag/ClinCNV?tab=readme-ov-file#about-this-software) if you use this tool in your paper, it will help me.

 Authors: G. Demidov, S. Ossowski.